DefTruth/lite.ai.toolkit/README.md

 <details>
-<summary> Expand for ONNXRuntime, MNN and NCNN version APIs.</summary>
+<summary> Expand for ONNXRuntime, MNN, NCNN and TNN version APIs.</summary>

 ### 4.2 ONNXRuntime Version APIs.
 More details of ONNXRuntime Version APIs can be found at [api.onnxruntime.md](https://github.com/DefTruth/lite.ai.toolkit/blob/main/docs/api/api.onnxruntime.md) .
 For examples, the interface for YoloV5 is: